-- ONE SEMESTER ENGLISH CREDIT (pending final approval).
+- ONE SEMESTER ENGLISH CREDIT (if chosen).
 More details below.

-- Attend SIX Professional Theatrical productions in one week including the Royal Shakespeare Company, The Globe Theater and The Rose Playhouse
+- Attend Five Professional Theatrical productions in one week including the Royal Shakespeare Company, The Globe Theatre and The National Theatre

-- In the Cotswolds of England, visit the birthplace and tomb of Shakespeare, his mother’s farm and the cottage of his wife, Anne Hathaway in Stratford-upon-Avon
+- In Stratford-upon-Avon, visit the birthplace and tomb of Shakespeare, his school room, his mother’s farm, and the cottage of his wife, Anne Hathaway

 - Tour the backstage and costume department of the Royal Shakespeare Company (served with scones, jam and tea!)